-Ursula is a member of the Carlsbad-Oceanside Art League www.coalartgallery.com , the Hidden Meadows Artisan Guild, San Dieguito Art Guild Off Track Gallery www.sandieguitoartguild.com, a member of the San Diego Silk Guild www.sandiegosilkguild.org and of Silk Painters International (SPIN) www.silkpainters.org.
+Ursula is a member of the Carlsbad-Oceanside Art League www.coalartgallery.com, the Hidden Meadows Artisan Guild, San Dieguito Art Guild Off Track Gallery www.sandieguitoartguild.com, a member of the San Diego Silk Guild www.sandiegosilkguild.org and Silk Painters International (SPIN) www.silkpainters.org.

-I create paintings using silk as my canvas.
+Silk can be used as canvas.
 The brilliance of the color using silk dyes on luxurious silk is amazing.
-Every time I start a new painting it is breathtaking when the brush touches the silk and the dyes begin to flow.
+Every time a new painting is started it is breathtaking when the brush touches the silk and the dyes begin to flow.
 Typically one uses silk dyes or silk paints.

 After the long process of preparing, painting, steam setting and after-treatment a unique piece of art has been created.